In this article:

 Are there foods to avoid in vertigo?

-The lean body mass decreases, and hormonal and cytokine levels get disturbed with time.
-Therefore, food readjustment, along with other therapies, can help maintain the life quality of elderly patients with BPPV.
-(16)
+Vertigo is common in old age as the lean body mass decreases and hormonal, and cytokine levels get disturbed.
+Therefore, food readjustment, along with other therapies, can help maintain the life quality of elderly patients.
+(17)

 Is the fear of heights the same as vertigo?